paddatrapper/libretime/docs/freeipa.md

 ## Enable FreeIPA auth

-After everything is set up properly you can enable FreeIPA auth in `airtime.conf`:
+After everything is set up properly you can enable FreeIPA auth in `libretime.conf`:

 ```
 [general]